 ARM loans have a fixed term in the first few years and then change once per year.
 Although adjustable-rate mortgages usually have a lower initial rate than 30-year fixed loans, interest rates on ARM loans can rise later in the loan.
 Balloon loans are similar to ARM loans, but they are required repayment in full or refinancing at a fixed date.

-As of 2018 the conforming loan limit across the United States is set to $453,100, with a ceiling of 150% that amount in areas where median home values are higher.
+As of 2019 the conforming loan limit across the United States is set to $484,350, with a ceiling of 150% that amount in areas where median home values are higher.
+The $484,350 ceiling applies across most of the state outside of the Seattle metro region - which has seen a boom in real estate prices as Amazon.com has rapidly grown.
+Dual unit homes have a limit of $620,200, triple unit homes have a limit of $749,650 & quadruple unit homes have a limit of $931,600.
+The following counties contain HERA high-cost areas.
+Premium properties in the Seattle area may cost significantly more than these limits, requiring borrowers to take out a jumbo loan.
 Jumbo loans typically have a slightly higher rate of interest than conforming mortgages, though spreads vary based on credit market conditions.
-The following are HERA high-cost area across the state.

 |County||Metropolitan Area||1 Unit Limit||2 Unit Limit||3 Unit Limit||4 Unit Limit|